Raigyne Louis

 Raigyne Louis (born September 3, 1994) is an American professional basketball player.
 She was drafted by the Las Vegas Aces in the 2018 WNBA draft.
 She played college basketball at LSU.

 College career

 Louis came out of high school as the 18th overall ranked recruit per ESPN's HoopGurlz Top 100.
 She was the 6th overall guard in the class, as well.
 Louis committed to LSU after also taking official visits to Miami, Oklahoma, and South Carolina.
 Louis became the highest guard signed by LSU since Allison Hightower in 2006.

 Louis was named to the SEC All-Freshman team during her first season in Baton Rouge.
 During the 2016–2017 season, Louis had one of her best season for the Tigers.
 She was named to the All-SEC 2nd Team, All-Defensive Team, and was named the conference's Defensive Player of the Year.
 She finished off her career at LSU by making the All-SEC 1st Team.

-In 2020, Louis was ranked in the Top 44 LSU Athletes of the Decade at #43 by LSU SB Nation.